 And you can always talk to us about your circumstances and goals so we can find a way for you to join us here at UWA.

-If you don’t meet the entry requirements for your course or just want to better prepare for uni study, this one-year course gives you entry to most UWA undergrad degrees and the study skills to achieve.
+If you don’t meet the entry requirements for your course or just want to better prepare for uni study, this 14-week course gives you entry to most UWA undergrad degrees and the study skills to achieve.

 Provisional Entry Scheme

 Not everyone enters a degree through the typical ATAR entry path.
 Based on your education and career background, if you’re ready to start your degree we can help you with admission.

 Boost your confidence and equip yourself with the skills to succeed in your university degree course by enrolling in our unique university preparation course in Albany.